 The cost associated with the aircraft will include a new fuselage, rotor structure, and flight controller.
 The sensor package cost will include all necessary wiring, controller, and camera components.
 The ground station is a required component to this design, and not much discussion has taken place for this component at this time, but we know that it will include an antenna array, visual component for judges, and possibly a separate visual feed for operator.
-At this time the budget does not include the cost of registration for competition, as we have not provided a viable product.
-At this time the cost for registration is roughly \$1200 and this does not include travel and accommodation.
-We have discuss this with the Sponsor and have decided that once a viable product has been provided, a consideration for proceeding to register and competing would be taken into account.
+At this time the budget does not include the cost of registration for competition, as we have not provided a viable product

-6. Project Plan
+5. Project Plan

-As for the Project Plan, we have divided the task for into three categories; VTOL Tilt-Rotor Aircraft Design, senior design deliverable, and competition deadlines.
+As for the Project Plan, we have divided the task for into three categories; VTOL Tilt-Rotor Aircraft Design and Senior Design deliverable,.
 Below is a detail description of each sub component of these categories.
 In the appendices you will find a Gantt chart representation of these task and the associated dates and progression algorithm.

-6.1 Aircraft Design
+5.1 Aircraft Design